-To get order forms and information about filling your prescriptions by mail, call Member Services at the number at the bottom of the page.
-The forms are also available on our website.
+To get mail-order forms and information about filling your prescriptions by mail, call Member Services at the number at the bottom of the page.
+The mail-order forms are also available on our website.

-Usually, a mail order prescription will get to you within 10-14 days.
-If your order is delayed, call Member Services at the number at the bottom of the page or your mail order pharmacy:

-CVS Caremark at 1-888-624-1139 (TTY: 711)
+Usually, a mail-order prescription will get to you within 10-14 days.
+If your order is delayed, contact CVS Caremark at 1-866-808-7471 (TTY: 711).

-Mail order process
+Mail-order process

-The mail order service has different procedures for new prescriptions it gets from you, new prescriptions it gets directly from your provider's office, and refills on your mail order prescriptions:
+The mail-order service has different procedures for new prescriptions it gets from you, new prescriptions it gets directly from your provider's office, and refills on your mail-order prescriptions: